-- A. A person who has right, title, or interest in a parcel of land shall obtain site plan approval prior to commencing any of the following activities on the parcel, obtaining a building or plumbing permit for the activities, or undertaking any alteration or improvement of the site, including grubbing or grading: - (1) The construction or placement of any new building or structure for a nonresidential use, including accessory buildings and structures, if such buildings or structures have a total area for all floors of all structures of 1,000 square feet or more measured cumulatively over a five-year period. - (2) The expansion of an existing nonresidential building or structure, including accessory buildings, if the enlargement increases the total area for all floors within a five-year period by more than 20% of the existing total floor area or 1,000 square feet, whichever is greater. - (3) The conversion of an existing building in which 1,000 or more square feet of total floor area are converted from residential to nonresidential use. - (4) The establishment of a new nonresidential use, even if no buildings or structures are proposed, that involves the development of more than 25,000 square feet of land.
-This includes uses such as gravel pits, cemeteries, golf courses, and other nonstructural, nonresidential uses. - (5) The conversion of an existing nonresidential use, in whole or in part, to another nonresidential use if the new use changes the basic nature of the existing use such that it increases the intensity of on- or off-site impacts of the use subject to the standards and criteria of site plan review described in § 120-812 of this article. - (6) The construction of a residential building containing three or more dwelling units. - (7) The modification or expansion of an existing residential structure that increases the number of dwelling units in the structure by three or more in any five-year period. - (8) The conversion of an existing nonresidential building or structure, in whole or in part, into three or more dwelling units within a five year period. - (9) The cumulative development of an area equal to, or greater than, one acre within any three-year period.
-The applicability of this subsection does not include the construction of streets that are reviewed as part of a subdivision application under the standards of Article 9 of this chapter.
-For developments of less
+- A. A person who has right, title, or interest in a parcel of land shall obtain site plan approval prior to commencing any of the following activities on the parcel, obtaining a building or plumbing permit for the activities, or undertaking any alteration or improvement of the site including grubbing or grading: - 1.
+The construction or placement of any new building or structure for a nonresidential use, including accessory buildings and structures, if such buildings or structures have a total area for all floors of all structures of one thousand (1,000) square feet or more measured cumulatively over a five (5) year period. - 2.
+The expansion of an existing nonresidential building or structure, including accessory buildings, if the enlargement increases the total area for all floors within a five (5) year period by more than twenty (20) percent of the existing total floor area or one thousand (1,000) square feet, whichever is greater. - 3.
+The conversion of an existing building in which one thousand (1,000) or more square feet of total floor area are converted from residential to nonresidential use. - 4.
+The establishment of a new nonresidential use even if no buildings or structures are proposed, that involves the Development of more than twenty-five thousand (25,000) square feet of land.
+This includes uses such as gravel pits, cemeteries, golf courses, and other nonstructural nonresidential uses. - 5.
+The conversion of an existing nonresidential use, in whole or in part, to another nonresidential use if the new use changes the basic nature of the existing use such that it increases the intensity of on- or off-site impacts of the use subject to the standards and criteria of site plan review described in Section 812 of this Section. - 6.
+The construction of a residential building containing three (3) or more dwelling units.

-- than one acre, the standards of Chapter 201, Stormwater Management, Article I, Surface Water Protection, may apply. - B. The following activities shall not require site plan approval.
-Certain of these activities will, however, require the owner to obtain a building permit, plumbing permit or other state or local approvals: - (1) The construction, alteration, or enlargement of a single-family or two-family dwelling, including accessory buildings and structures. - (2) The placement, alteration, or enlargement of a single manufactured housing or mobile home dwelling, including accessory buildings and structures on individually owned lots. - (3) Agricultural activities, including agricultural buildings and structures, and farm enterprise.
-[Amended 10-13-2020 by Order 20-211] - (4) Timber harvesting and forest management activities. - (5) The establishment and modification of home occupations. - (6) Activities involving nonresidential buildings or activities that are specifically excluded from review by the provisions of this article.
+- 7. The modification or expansion of an existing residential structure that increases the number of dwelling units in the structure by three (3) or more in any five (5) year period. - 8.
+The conversion of an existing nonresidential building or structure, in whole or in part, into three (3) or more dwelling units within a five (5) year period. - 9.
+The cumulative Development of an area equal to, or greater than, one (1) acre within any three (3) year period.
+The applicability of this section does not include the construction of streets that are reviewed as part of a subdivision application under the standards of Section 900 of this Ordinance.
+For Developments of less than one (1) acre, the standards of Chapter 142 Surface Water Protection Ordinance may apply. - B. The following activities shall not require site plan approval.
+Certain of these activities will, however, require the owner to obtain a building permit, plumbing permit or other state or local approvals: - 1.
+The construction, alteration, or enlargement of a single family or two-family dwelling, including accessory buildings and structures. - 2.
+The placement, alteration, or enlargement of a single manufactured housing or mobile home dwelling, including accessory buildings and structures on individually owned lots. - 3.
+Agricultural activities, including agricultural buildings and structures. - 4.
+Timber harvesting and forest management activities. - 5.
+The establishment and modification of home occupations. - 6.
+Activities involving nonresidential buildings or activities that are specifically excluded from review by the provisions of this section.